When men can no longer perform as they wish

 - an erection fails to occur

-- an erection lasts too short a time
+- an erection is too short-lived

 - or the erection is insufficient for penetration